la2050/archive/_projects/2015/reunifying-children-with-their-incarcerated-parents-in-prisons-throughout-california.md

   partner with local universities to provide expertise and graduate school interns as art therapists.
 The grant will be fully utilized by CRJW to expand Camp Suzanne.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The cost will be $100,000 to expand the program this summer.
-Future expansion will be covered by community fundraising efforts and additional grant funding.
-  As a grassroots organization, Get On The Bus raises 80% of its program funds from community events.
-We also just received a three year for program expansion strategizing and strategic planning.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Camp Suzanne
-   Prison Camp Staff: $60,000
-   Food, Lodging & Transportation: $20,000
-   Art Therapy: $15,000
-   Curriculum Materials: $5,000
 How do you plan to scale the success of your proposal?: |- Success will be measured by achieving the following outcomes:
    1) Participating children will have the opportunity to strengthen their parental bonds, helping to alleviate their fears and uncertainties around their parent's absence.